adilbaig/gelfd/README.md

 ### Using DMD/LDC/GDC

-- Download `src/gelf.d`.
-This contains all source and unittests
+- Clone this repo
-- Include it in your compile. `dmd MYFILE.d gelf.d`
+- Compile your source with the gelf sources. `dmd MYFILE.d gelf/*`

 ## Unittests

 Run unittests like so :

 ````
-rdmd -main -unittest src/gelf.d
+rdmd -main -unittest gelf/protocol.d
 ````

 ## Usage

 This is the simplest way to create a GELF message.
 ````
-import stdx.protocol.gelf;
+import gelf;

 // A simple way of creating a GELF message
-writeln(gelf("localhost", "The error message"));
+writeln(Message("localhost", "The error message"));
 ````

-GELF messages are composed in a `gelf` struct.
+GELF messages are composed in a `Message` struct.
 The struct supports :
 - `opString` - writing to a string generates a JSON string.
 - `opDispatch` - payload data can be added as functions or properties.
 It can also be read as properties.
 - `opIndexAssign` - payload data can be assigned like an associative array.